securingdata/smartsafe-server/README.md

 The server part is intended to be loaded on a Java Card smart card.
 The SmartSafe Client project embeds a compiler and a loader in order to compile the server part in the Java Card CAP file format and load it in a Java Card smart card.
 See SmartSafe Client project for more details.

+## Hardware set-up
+This part is detailed in SmartSafe Client project.

 ## Road map
 The following features are already developed:

  - Protection of user commands by a password
  - Ability to create groups that contain entries that contain all the needed data for a password manager
  - Ability to read/write data in groups and entries

 The following features are intended to be developed:

  - Secure messaging between the Client and the Server in order to avoid Man-in-the-middle and replay attacks